 FTLE Introduction: The first 15 lessons take students sentence by sentence through the introduction.
 Once your students are ready to write all 4 sentences without help, do not press pause after each sentence.
 Let them watch the demonstration of the introduction, then have them write all 4 sentences at the same time.
 In addition, have your higher level writers watch "Expository Intro High Score" located under the training tab to make the introduction more original.

 Each lesson is color coded to help the students focus their attention to the correct location on the lesson display as the teacher instructs.

 Passage Books for each student can be printed from the "Tools" tab.

 Sources or Sources with Reasons?

 Sources with Reasons has been added due to some state tests wanting more structure.
 It includes transitional phrases (First, Next, Last) as well as topic sentences to start and end each middle paragraph.
-If your state, such as Florida, gives an isolated writing assessment with longer responses this is the one to choose.
+If your state gives an isolated writing assessment with longer responses this is the one to choose.
 When in doubt, choose Sources with Reasons.

 If teaching from the lesson, rather than the video, make sure you are correctly using the tool bar on each lesson.
 The last two buttons will make the document full screen.